ffflorian/ts-boilerplate/README.md

 ## Installation

-Fork this repository or just [generate](https://github.com/ffflorian/ts-boilerplate/generate) a repository from this template.
+Fork this repository or just [generate a new one](https://github.com/ffflorian/ts-boilerplate/generate) from this template.

 ## Usage